Utilities - Water & Sewer

 Hydrant flushing helps to improve water quality by removing sediment that accumulates in the water system and provides the opportunity to test the proper operation of the fire hydrants and the water pumping system.

 Some water discoloration will occur during the flushing process.
 Residents are urged to check for discoloration prior to using water for laundry or cleaning during their period of flushing.
 Even though water may be somewhat discolored, it is safe to drink.

 During the flushing process, large quantities of water are discharged from the hydrants.
 Motorists are urged to watch for vehicles and workers engaged in this work and reduce speeds accordingly.
-Please call (269) 324-9235 with any questions or concerns.
+Please call Veolia at (269) 324-9235 with any questions or concerns.

 To start or stop existing water service, please contact the City of Portage Treasury Office at (269) 329-4455.